 Students should complete this form with their academic advisor at the beginning of their first semester of enrollment and update with their advisor each academic year.
 Students should list all courses to be taken or already completed at UNC-CH or at other institutions that will be part of their doctoral program of studies.
-Under special circumstances, alternatives to required courses maybe given with academic advisor approval upon a review of the alternative course syllabus.
-When substituting a course for a required course, please list the title of the substitute as well as the course number, and have your advisor initial this substitution.
+Under special circumstances, alternatives to required courses may be given with academic advisor approval upon a review of the alternative course syllabus.
+When substituting a course for a required course, list the title of the substitute as well as the course number, and obtain advisor approval for the substitution.